 Tom Hardy gives a twitchy, disjointed performance and his usual charisma seems lacking in a role where he’s hard to root for as he comes across as obnoxious, deceitful and unlikeable.
 Michelle Williams doesn’t have anything to do in a role we’ve seen hundreds of times before and Riz Ahmed’s heartless corporate boss is laden with all the worst dialogue.
 When revealed Venom, although an alien, has somehow managed to quickly learn all sorts of human quirks and the banter between it and Brock is neither clever or funny.

 Overall the film seems rushed and the unimaginative ending is a huge anti-climax making Venom feel like a missed opportunity.
-Tom Hardy has apparently signed up for two more of these films, but on this outing, that might not necessarily happen.
+Tom Hardy has apparently signed up for two more of these films.
+Hopefully, lessons will be learned from where this one failed.

 Stick around for two scenes at the end if you want to.
 One mid-credits featuring Woody Harrelson looking like Sideshow Bob and coming across even less menacing than he does, with another right at the end featuring Spider-Man, but not that Spider-Man.